 If you are looking to create a memorable experience with your customers and stand out from the competition, you can’t afford not to have a punchy tagline.
-They are the 2-4 word sentence you write to tell your customers what your business stands for.
+They are the 2-4 word sentences you write to tell your customers what your business stands for.

 In more specific terms, a tagline is a catchphrase- usually a one-liner- that summarizes what your brand is all about.